 References to the hardships of poverty and manual labor in the early 1900s.

-The book deals directly with systemic racism and gender discrimination.
-These are presented realistically as historical facts.
+The book depicts the realities of systemic racism and gender discrimination in the early 20th century, including instances where Bessie is denied opportunities due to her race and gender.
 While the story ends at her funeral, the poems focus on her life's triumphs rather than the tragedy of her death, maintaining a hopeful and defiant tone.

-An 8 year old who loves airplanes but has started to notice that some people are treated differently than others.
+An 8 year old who loves airplanes and is beginning to understand that people are sometimes treated unfairly because of their race or gender.
 It is perfect for the child who needs a 'hero' story that feels grounded in real human effort rather than luck.

 Read the 'Author's Note' first to understand the historical context of the 1920s.
-Be prepared to explain why Bessie had to learn French and travel across the ocean just to go to school.
+Be prepared to discuss the racism and sexism that prevented Bessie from attending flight school in the United States and forced her to go to France.
 A parent might choose this after hearing their child say, 'I can't do this because I'm a girl' or 'It's not fair that I have to work harder than they do.'

 Younger readers will focus on the excitement of the airplanes and the 'cool factor' of Bessie being a daredevil.
 Older readers will better grasp the layered perspectives of the different speakers and the weight of the social barriers she broke.